"It's not what you know, it's who you know and who knows you."

 "If you are able to build your network, you will be able to thrive in any job, but especially in sports," Causey said.
 "While (sports is) a large space, it's a small, connected space.
 People transition, whether you're in NASCAR, you might go work in the NBA or the NFL, and it's all about your connections."

-Causey transitioned from the banking business to her role at the track almost two years ago and said it has been a fast ride.
+Causey transitioned from a banking business to her role at the track almost two years ago and said it has been a fast ride.
 The one-mile oval track just beneath the Estrella Mountains is an entertainment hotspot in Arizona that welcomed guests like Olympic swimmer Michael Phelps, who was an honorary pace-car driver, and guest performer Nelly for the 2024 Championship weekend.
 Causey said it's been "a whole lot of fun" bringing out new fans to experience the track.

 Guest Entertainment Announcer Queen Noveen announced for the raceway for the second time at the championships.
 Noveen, whose voice can be recognized from the VMA's to video games to E!
 Network, broke barriers in sports announcing as part of the NFL's first all-female PA announcing team for the San Francisco 49ers.